Cerro Negro: Eruptive history

 The first recorded eruption of Cerro Negro occurred on April 13, 1850 and volcanic activity lasted until May 27.
 Central vent and explosive eruptions transpired, with lava flow and damage to land and property.
 The Volcanic Explosivity Index (VEI) was recorded at 2 out of 8, classifying the eruption as Strombolian/Vulcanian.
 Finally, the lava volume was recorded to be 5.4 x 10 and the tephra volume was 6.5 x 105 m3.

 Cerro Negro's second eruption took place on November 14, 1867 and volcanic activity lasted until November 30.
-Radial fissure and explosive eruptions occurred, with some lava flows, along the NE-SW trend line fissure.
+Radial fissure and explosive eruptions occurred, with some lava flows, the NE-SW trend line fissure.
 The VEI was also recorded at 2 (Strombolian/Vulcanian), and the tephra volume was 8.6 x 106 m3.

 The third eruption of Cerro Negro occurred 32 years later and lasted from November 22 to November 29, 1899.
 Explosive eruptions resulted in damaged land, and the VEI was also recorded as a 2.
 Finally, the tephra volume was documented at 1.7 x 106 m3.

 From October 28 to November 3, 1914, the volcano erupted explosively at the central vent.
 Mudslides also resulted in increased damage to the land, but there were no fatalities because they did not flow over any villages or towns.
 Although the VEI was yet again 2, the tephra volume was a recorded 2.8 x 106 m3.

 Five years later, Cerro Negro erupted again from June 20–30, 1919, with explosive eruptions resulting in a VEI of 2.
 No tephra or lava volumes were recorded at this time.

 Just four years after that, from October 23 until December 11, 1923, Cerro Negro erupted along the summit and upper north flank.
 Central vent and radial fissure explosions erupted during this time, and lava flows were recorded in this VEI 3 sub-plinian eruption.
 It was the largest eruption in the history of the volcano, with the lava volume being 1.0 x 107 m3 and the tephra volume being 3.6 x 107 m3.

 Cerro Negro erupted next on February 10, 1929, and volcanic activity lasted until March.
 Flank (excentric) vent and radial fissures also explosively erupted, resulting in excessive lava flows.
 The volume of lava erupted was recorded at only 1.0 x 105 m3 in the VEI 2 eruption.